 - It’s helpful to have some training under your belt before the race though, and online you’ll find hundreds of running guides and training programmes for absolute beginners to aspiring runners.
 Have a look around and find one that suits you, your abilities and your schedule.

 - Make sure you allow plenty of travel time, as the area can get busy (road closures will be in place too, as part of the course takes place on road).
-Check out our course map online for parking info and locations.

 - Make sure you’ve got everything you need well in advance.
 The Admiral Swansea Bay 10k is a Sunday morning race, so it will be difficult to pick up anything you think you’ve missed on the morning of the race!

 - Don’t make the mistake of buying brand new trainers for race day – they can easily rub or be uncomfortable, ruining your race experience.
-Run in a pair your regularly train in and that you know will be fine for the duration of the run.
+Run in a pair you regularly train in and that you know will be fine for the duration of the run.

 - The night before, make a checklist to ensure you’ve got everything ready for the morning (we’ve even made a rough one to help you – scroll down to the bottom of this page!).
 Put your stuff ready, and try to get a good night’s sleep.